 The Titans already have Mitchell Trubisky and Will Levis as depth behind Ward.
 Trubisky is clearly the backup after signing a two-year deal with $6.8MM guaranteed.
 That will leave Levis as Hooker’s competition for a back-end roster or practice squad spot.

 Levis is in the final year of his rookie contract.
-He struggled mightily in his first two seasons and did not play a single game last year.
-Journeyman Brandon Allen was instead tapped for the 49 snaps Ward missed as a rookie.
-That is not a good sign for Levis’ future in Tennessee, and the addition of Hooker suggests that the Titans are open to moving on from their 2023 second-round pick.
+He struggled mightily in his first two seasons and missed last season due to a summer injury.
+Journeyman Brandon Allen was tapped for the 49 snaps Ward missed as a rookie.
+The addition of Hooker suggests that the Titans are open to moving on from Levis, a second-round pick made by since-fired GM Ran Carthon.
+Trade rumors followed Levis around the 2025 draft; it is quite possible they reemerge this month, though the former No. 33 overall pick has certainly lost value since his rookie season.